 - PA IEB sends a Physician’s Certification Form to your doctor to fill out and send to PA IEB.

 - Timeline: Normally, between two weeks and two months.
 The biggest factors in the timeline include how long it takes for your doctor to respond with the Physician’s Certification Form and also the availability of the PA IEB to schedule and complete your first in-home visit.

 - Helpful Tip: You may want to remind your doctor to fill out and send the form back to the IEB.
 The IEB cannot proceed without this information.
 Also, read this guide on tips for completing the physician certification form.
 This can be good both for signing doctors as well as participants to be aware.

 - At your first in-home visit, you talk with a person from PA IEB about your needs and abilities to see if waiver services or other programs meet your needs.

-- Complete the Medical Assistance application (PA 600) and other required forms, if applicable.
+- If applicable, complete the Medical Assistance application (PA 600) and other required forms.

 - Helpful Tip: It is important to complete all forms and to make sure that all required forms are sent to the CAO.
 Otherwise, there may be delays.
 If there are any missing forms, The County Assistance Office (CAO) will send a letter to tell you how to send the forms.

 - Timeline: Usually within 14 to 45 days.

 Schedule and complete your second in-home assessment visit.

 - After your first in-home visit is completed, processed, and approved, the PA IEB sends a request to your local Area Agency on Aging (AAA) to complete .

 - Then, the AAA calls you to schedule your second in-home visit.